 Greed and gluttony abound next Before disease and morbid fear take hold They realise their Ponzi game is over Truth must be held hostage before she could be told.

-Life was joyous and blissful When the Commons belonged to the community People were happy hearty and hale Reposed with sound and robust immunity.
+Life was joyous and blissful When the Commons belonged to the community People were happy hale and hearty Reposed with sound and robust immunity.

-Immunity is the nature within Merely reflected in the Nature outside If we must stay healthy and wealthy Plunder and ravage of Mother Nature can’t be cast aside.
+Immunity is the nature within Mere reflection of the Nature outside If we must stay healthy and wealthy Plunder and ravage of Mother Nature can’t be cast aside.

 The two go hand in hand Like man and woman, yang and yin Without one the other is incomplete Setting them apart is the Original Sin.